DavidIvanov02/Shopporium/README.md

 ## Summary

-Project represents a custom shop based on Laravel framework, with all Laravel stuff (Eloquent, Observers, Services, Factories, Migrations and etc.).
+The project represents a custom shop based on Laravel framework, with all Laravel stuff (Eloquent, Observers, Services, Factories, Migrations and etc.).
 The project isn't yet completed.